FinalCAD/csv2hash/README.md

 position: [[0,'LastName'],1]
 ```

-this change is due to Yaml convertion
+this change is due to Yaml conversion

 You can write ERB file, should be named with following convention ```<file name>.erb.yml```

-# Type convertion
+# Type conversion

 By default Csv2hash doesn't convert basic value, but you can activate this on configuration, for Rails use :